brandonchinn178/hpc-lcov/README.md

 ### How do I convert coverage for an executable?

-Note: If you have both tests and executables, HPC will write outputs to the same file.
+Note: If you have both tests and executables, HPC will write module information to the same file.
 Because of this, you'll have to load the coverage for each separately, with a `stack clean` in between.

-1. Build the executable with coverage enabled (e.g. `stack build --coverage`)
+1. Build a single executable with coverage enabled (e.g. `stack build :my-exe --coverage`)
 1. Run the executable
 1. This should generate a `.tix` file in the current directory
 1. Run the following, specifying the package that builds the executable: